Takeshi Sato

-He is the twin brother of mixed martial artist Takenori Sato.

 Biography

 He debuted in 2005 in Dragon Gate.
 He wrestled in exhibition matches with Yamato Onodera/YAMATO until the summer of 2006.
 He was thought to have retired but turned up in El Dorado Wrestling in January 2007 as Go.
 He quickly gained a strong fan base & joined Shuji Kondo's SUKIYAKI stable at first.
 He then betrayed him & joined the HELL DEMONS faction.
 Go and the Brahman brothers faced Toru Owashi, Takuya Sugawara and Nobutaka Araya for the vacant UWA World Trios Championship but did not win the belts.